Beyond Leaders and Laggards: A Typology of Renewable Energy Adoption Trajectories with Evidence from Off-Grid Communities: Methodology

-(1) \textit{AUC of cumulative adoption} ($A_i$): Area Under the Curve (AUC), computed using integral calculus, is a well-established metric for quantifying dynamic processes.
-It is widely used across disciplines, including economics and psychology (e.g., to measure behavioral features or assess growth curves \cite{westbrook2013subjective, yao2024quantifying}), medical sciences and epidemiology (e.g., to track the progression of various health indicators \cite{pruessner2003two, dowd2009socio}), pharmacokinetics (e.g., to evaluate drug exposure \cite{dudhani2010f, jackson2022simulation}), ecology (e.g., to describe ecological dynamics and to compare different ecological disturbances effects \cite{jentsch2019theory, sun2023evaluation}).
-It has also been applied in a variety of other domains, such as physics \cite{barkai2014area} and statistical and machine learning \cite{carrington2022deep}.
-Estimating technology adoption over time using AUC is appropriate for two reasons: First, the theory of new technology diffusion represents change over time in terms of area (e.g., probabilities on a cumulative normal curve) \cite{rogers2003diffusion}.
-Second, since adoption intensities and time are both continuous variables, integral and differential calculus are most suitable.
-Accordingly, AUC can serve as a robust measure of cumulative adoption over time.
-Here, AUC is calculated for each geographic entity (i).
 As the foundation for cumulative curve fitting and AUC calculation, a time series metric representing the adoption intensities must be selected.
-We used here PV density per entity - \textit{Adoption intensity (AI)} - as a base metric (details in section \ref{sec: AI}).
-The term intensity was chosen to represent adoption level, as intensity commonly denotes an amount per unit of area, time, or volume - thus capturing not only the magnitude, but also its spatial or temporal distribution.
+We used here PV density per entity, \textit{Adoption intensity (AI)}, as a base metric (details in Section \ref{sec: AI}).
+The term intensity was chosen to represent adoption level, as intensity commonly denotes an amount per unit of area, time, or volume, thus, capturing not only the magnitude, but also its spatial/temporal distribution.
 Next, Curve fitting is performed by selecting the best fit from a set of commonly used cumulative curves in innovation adoption studies.
 This includes the Logistic, Gompertz, Bass, Generalized Richards, Cumulative Normal, Exponential, and Bertalanffy functions, all commonly used to quantify the adoption of new technologies over time; polynomial functions of degree, $d$, where $d \in \{2, \ldots, T-1\}$ to provide flexibility and allow for potential declines in adoption trajectory (where T is the number of time points); and a Linear function to allow for simple and consistent adoption trajectories.
 The best-fitting curve is selected based on the highest $R^2$ value, conditional on exceeding 0.9.
 The AUC of each geographic entity ($A_i$) is derived from its best-fitting curve.